qtc-de/remote-method-guesser/README.md

 [+]
 [+] RMI server SecurityManager enumeration:
 [+]
-[+] 	- RMI server does use a SecurityManager.But access to the class loader is denied.
+[+] 	- RMI server does use a SecurityManager.
+But access to the class loader is denied.
 [+] 	  This is usually the case when the DGC uses a separate secuirty policy.
 [+] 	  Codebase attacks may work on the application level (maybe vulnerable) [+]